lacework-alliances/aws-security-hub-integration/README.md

 ## Remove the Lacework AWS Security Hub Integration

-To remove the Lacework AWS Control Tower Integration, simply delete the main stack.
-All CloudFormation stacksets, stack instances, and Lambda functions will be deleted. **Note:** Lacework will no longer monitor your AWS cloud environment.

 ## Troubleshooting
 The following sections provide guidance for resolving issues with deploying the Lacework AWS Security Hub integration.